Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D anomaly-free symmetry

+The excitations in the 2+1D topological order $\eGau_{S_3}$ (\ie the \symmTO) are listed in Table \ref{S3FusionRules}, together with their quantum dimensions, topological spins, and fusion rules.
+From the table, we see that the \symmTO\ $\eGau_{S_3}$ has a automorphism that exchange $a_2 \leftrightarrow b$ \cite{BW10065479}.
+In fact, the $S^{S_3},T^{S_3}$-matrices for the $\eGau_{S_3}$ topological order are invariant under the exchange $a_2 \leftrightarrow b$.
+From the correspondence between the condensable algebras and phases of matter \eq{cAphase}, we see that the automorphism exchanges $S_3$-phase with $\Z_2$-phase, and $\Z_3$-phase with $\Z_1$-phase.
+In other words, the automorphism flips the phase diagrams, Fig. \ref{Potts15_12-14_06-10}, \ref{S3_10-10_6-13_5-12}, \ref{Potts_5_10-10_9-9}, as well as Fig. \ref{S3phases}, horizontally.

+As a result, the transitions $S_3 \leftrightarrow \Z_1$ and $\Z_3 \leftrightarrow \Z_2$ are related, \ie they are either both first order, both stably continuous, or both unstably continuous.
+More precisely, \frmbox{if the transition $S_3 \leftrightarrow \Z_1$ is continuous in a $S_3$ symmetric system, then there is exist another $S_3$ symmetric system where the transition $\Z_3 \leftrightarrow \Z_2$ is also continuous, and the two continuous transitions are described by the same CFT. }

-\subsection{A \catsymm\ approach for phase transitions}
+\subsection{A \symmTO\ approach for phase transitions}

-Now let us discuss a more difficult problem: how those gapped and gapless states are connected by continuous phase transition and the critical points at the transitions.
-The three gapless states \eqn{Z3bdy}, \eqn{Z2bdy}, and \eqn{S3bdy} should describe the (multi-)critical points for the transitions between the four gapped phases, $S_3$-phase, $\Z_3$-phase, $\Z_2$-phase, $\Z_1$-phase (see Fig. \ref{S3phasetrans}).
+We have used \symmTO\ approach to study possible gapped and gapless states in $S_3$ symmetric systems.
+Now let us discuss a more difficult problem: how are these gapped and gapless states connected by continuous phase transitions and what are the critical points at the transitions?
+The gapless states \eqn{Z3bdy}, \eqn{Z2bdy}, \eqn{S3bdy}, and others constructed from $(5,4)$ and $(7,6)$ minimal models and $(c,\bar c) \geq (1,1)$ CFTs should describe the (multi-)critical points for the transitions between the four gapped phases, $S_3$-phase, $\Z_3$-phase, $\Z_2$-phase, $\Z_1$-phase (see Fig. \ref{S3phasetrans}).
 But which pair of gapped states are connected by which gapless state, as the critical point of the continuous transition?